hamnertime/integodash/README.md

 ### **4\.
 Initialize the Encrypted Database**

 The first time you set up the project, you must run the initialization script.
 This script will create the encrypted brainhair.db file and prompt you to enter a master password and all your API keys.
+The script relies on a config.json file for default billing plans, features, and users.
+A default config.json is provided in the repository, but you may need to update it.
+**How to create your custom config.json:**

+1. **Backup**: It's highly recommended to backup the existing config.json file.
+2. **Edit**: You can manually edit the config.json file with your preferred default plans, features, and users.
+A developer utility called dump\_settings.py is available to export existing billing plans from an active database to a Python-friendly format, which can be adapted into the config.json file.

+Run the initialization script:
 python init\_db.py

 You will be asked for: